 Id. at 793.
 Although the district court did not spend much time on Section 31, it clearly rejected the right to a jury trial as a reason not to apply the damages cap.
 At least by reasonable inference, if not directly, the district court determined that a damages cap did not run afoul of the right to a jury trial.

-In this matter, Plaintiff Lymas faces a more difficult task than that faced by the plaintiff in Rieger.
+In this matter, Plaintiffs face a more difficult task than that faced by the plaintiff in Rieger.
 The Mississippi Legislature has now passed a noneconomic damages cap that is afforded a presumption of constitutionality.
 Moreover, the weight of authority available to this Court strongly supports the conclusion that Section 11-1-60 violates no provision of the Mississippi or United States constitution, including the right to a jury trial.

 III.
-Section 11-1-60(2)(b) Does Not Violate Plaintiff's Right to Trial by Jury, Does Not Infringe on the Doctrine of Separation of Powers, Nor Does it Violate the "Open Courts" Provision.
+Section 11-1-60 does not Violate Plaintiffs' Right to Trial by Jury, does not Infringe on the Doctrine of Separation of Powers and does not Violate the "Open Courts" Provision, the Equal Protection Clause, nor the Due Process Guarantee.

-Section 31 of the Mississippi Constitution provides, in pertinent part, that "[t]he right of trial by jury shall remain inviolate . . . ."
-MISS.
+Section 31 of the Mississippi Constitution provides, in pertinent part, that "[t]he right of trial by jury shall remain inviolate" MISS.
 CONST., art.
 III, § 31.
-Plaintiff argues that Section 31, along with the separation of powers provision in Section 1 and the "open courts" language in Section 24, protects not only the right to have a jury determine the factual issues but further provides a right or entitlement to the award of any damages determined by the jury.
-There is, however, a distinction between the power of a jury to determine facts and the authority of the Mississippi Legislature to set policy and pass laws.
+Plaintiffs argue that the language of Section 31, along with the separation of powers provision in Section 1 and the "open court" language in Section 24, protects not only the right to have a jury determine the factual issues but the right to actually award damages.2 There is, however, a distinction between the power of a jury to determine facts and the authority of the Mississippi Legislature to set policy and pass laws.

 Considering these same two positions, the Supreme Court of Utah presented the matter as follows: